edawson/gfakluge/README.md

 A set of command line utilities for basic manipulations is also included.

 ## Command line utilities
-When `make` is run, a bin directory is added with the following utilities:
+When `make` is run, the `gfak` binary is build in the top level directory.
+It offers the following subcommands:
-[X] gfa extract : transform the GFA segment lines to a FASTA file.
+[X] gfak extract : transform the GFA segment lines to a FASTA file.
-[X] gfa diff : check if two GFA files are different (not very sophisticated at the moment)
+[X] gfak diff : check if two GFA files are different (not very sophisticated at the moment)
-[X] gfa sort : change the line order of a GFA file so that lines proceed in Header -> Segment -> Link/Edge/Containment -> Path order.
+[X] gfak sort : change the line order of a GFA file so that lines proceed in Header -> Segment -> Link/Edge/Containment -> Path order.
-[X] gfa spec\_convert : convert between the different GFA specifications (e.g. GFA1 -> GFA2).
+[X] gfak spec\_convert : convert between the different GFA specifications (e.g. GFA1 -> GFA2).
-[X] gfa stats : get the assembly stats of a GFA file (e.g. N50, L50)
+[X] gfak stats : get the assembly stats of a GFA file (e.g. N50, L50)
-[X] gfa subset : extract a subgraph between two Segment IDs in a GFA file.
+[X] gfak subset : extract a subgraph between two Segment IDs in a GFA file.
-[ ] gfa ids : manually coordinate / increment the ID spaces of two graphs, so that they can be concatenated.
+[X] gfak ids : manually coordinate / increment the ID spaces of two graphs, so that they can be concatenated.
-[ ] gfa merge : merge (i.e. concatenate) multiple GFA files.
+[X] gfak merge : merge (i.e. concatenate) multiple GFA files.
+NB: Obliterates nodes with the same ID.

-For CLI usage, run any of the above with no arguments or `-h`.
+For CLI usage, run any of the above (including `gfak` with no subcommand) with no arguments or `-h`.
+To change specification version, most commands take the `-S` flag and a single `double` argument.

-## Why gfaKluge?
+## Why gfak / gfakluge?
-Currently, most GFA parsers go directly from file to proprietary internal graph representations.
-This library instead parses to standard C++ STL containers.
-This means it is not beholden to any internal representation while still providing easy I/O of GFA.
-Since it only relies on the STL, it's easy to build and requires only what's included in the repo.
++ Simple command line utilities (no awk foo needed!)
++ High level C++ API for many graph manipulations.
++ Easy to build - no external dependencies; build with just a modern C++ compiler supporting C++11.
++ Easy to develop with - Backing library is mostly STL containers and a handful of structs.
++ Performance - gfakluge is fast and relies on standard STL containers and basic structs.

 ## How do I build it?
 You can build libgfakluge by typing ``make`` in the repo.
 To use GFAKluge in your program, you'll need to add a few lines to your code.
 First, add the necessary include line to your C++ code:
-                #include "gfa_kluge.hpp"
+                #include "gfakluge.hpp"

 Next, make sure that the library is on the proper system paths and compile line: